 Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3.
 It’s your playstyle and identity.

 In Baldur’s Gate 3, all classes and Subclass are powerful but distinct.
-Additionally, each is different, with its own set of skills, spells, strengths, and weaknesses, which is what makes them so interesting.
-When creating a new character, there are many factors that define if a certain class or race choice is for you.
+Additionally, each is different, with its own set of skills, spells, strengths, and weaknesses, making them so attractive.
+When creating a new character, many factors define if a specific class or race choice is for you.
 The game is based on D&D 5th edition, and the best combinations are vastly defined by it.

 How Classes and Subclasses Work